What are microfibres?

 There are several studies that have already taken place and many that are still going on.

 In the UK, Dr. Richard Thompson and Imogen Napper of Plymouth University have been leading an extensive study into marine plastics, focusing particularly on microfibres and microplastics released from tyres.
 As of 2018, they've been awarded a further £200,000 from the UK government to continue their research.
-We've been working from several studies such as the Ellen MacArthur report and the IUCN report as well as speaking with experts, including: Fauna & Flora; Plastic Soup Foundation who were part of the EU Life+ Mermaids project; Dr Katy Stevens from the European Outdoor Group and Microfiber Consortium; and the founders of both Guppy Friend Bag and Cora Ball, amongst others.
+We've been working from several studies such as the Ellen MacArthur report and the IUCN report, as well as speaking with experts, including: Fauna & Flora International; Plastic Soup Foundation who were part of the EU Life+ Mermaids project; Dr Katy Stevens from the European Outdoor Group and Microfiber Consortium; and the founders of both Guppy Friend Bag and Cora Ball, amongst others.

 Visit 'Research and Supporters' to see some of the research we've been using and who supports our campaign.